maliur/sodaville-theme/README.md

 - Open the Command Palette with Ctrl+Shift+P or ⇧⌘P
 - Select Preferences: Color Theme and choose `Sodaville`.

+or install the vsix file from the release page

 ## License
 This theme is released under the <a href="https://raw.githubusercontent.com/maliur/sodaville-theme/master/LICENSE" target="_BLANK">MIT license</a>